Djurgårdens IF (men's ice hockey): 1964–1988: Rebuilding between championship eras

-Following the 1977–78 season, in which Djurgårdens IF avoided relegation but failed to qualify for the playoffs, head coach Hans Mild was replaced by Eilert Määttä.
+Following the 1977–78 season, in which Djurgården avoided relegation but failed to qualify for the playoffs, head coach Hans Mild was replaced by Eilert Määttä.
 The club also acquired forward Anders Kallur from Modo AIK, who went on to lead the league in scoring during the regular season.
 Djurgården won the opening match of the finals, but Modo, Kallur's former team, secured the title in the subsequent games.
 Bert-Ola Nordlander succeeded Määttä as head coach for two seasons, during which Djurgården remained in the lower half of the standings and failed to reach the playoffs.
 Leif Boork replaced Nordlander ahead of the 1981–82 season.
 Under his leadership, Djurgården earned a reputation for a physical and controversial style of play, and narrowly avoided relegation via the 1982 Kvalserien.

 Boork's second season as head coach was a successful one.
 The team finished second in the regular season standings, just behind Färjestad BK, but went on to win the Swedish championship through a strong playoff performance.
 In the semi-finals, Djurgården defeated Björklöven by 2–1 in games, and in the finals, they beat Färjestad with 3–2 in games after trailing 2–1 in the series following the third game.
 The championship-winning goal in game five was scored by Thomas Eriksson, marking his sole playoff goal and securing the first championship in 20 years.
 Boork led the team to another final series the following season, this time ending in a 3–0 sweeping loss in games to arch rivals AIK.
 Gunnar Svensson took charge after Boork headed on to coach the Swedish national team, leading the team to another final series, this time against Södertälje SK which ultimately won in five games.
-Djurgården stuggled in the 1985–86 season and spent much of the season battling relegation.
+Djurgården struggled in the 1985–86 season and spent much of the season battling relegation.
 Svensson was sacked in January 1986, despite having signed a five-year contract as the head coach just a few months earlier.
 Although the team reached the championship finals three times in the mid-1980s, the overall financial situation remained unstable.
 The club, whose finances were consolidated across all different sporting sections, faced a debt burden of more than 15 million Swedish krona, contrasted with assets amounting to only three million.
 The club avoided collapse through a debt settlement, leading to efforts to restructure its economy.